 Thursday, August 15, 2019

-CAST today announced that it is seeking partners to engage in a bold, multigenerational pilot that reconnects public housing residents to work and school while simultaneously ensuring that their children are school-ready.
+CAST today announced that it is seeking partners to engage in a bold, multigenerational pilot that reconnects affordable housing residents to work and school while simultaneously ensuring that their children are school-ready.

 “This bold, community-driven approach will tackle the concurrent issues of poverty, disengagement from learning, and the lack of meaningful employment,” says Sam Johnston, CAST’s Director of Postsecondary and Workforce Development.
 “These problems go together and should, therefore, be solved together.”